hab517/Printf/README.md

-# Printf
-AlX c programming project on printf
+this is c programming project on printf